TG Universes & Series:

-“Would it be okay if I told Maddy you have a picture of her prominently displayed in your room?”
+“Would it be okay if I told Maddy that you have a framed picture of her in your room?”

 “Yeah … an’ maybe if you think it might make a difference … let her know that … I still love her … please?”

-Carol tried to speak, but no sound came out.
+Carol went to say something, but no sound came out.
 Instead she took one of her niece’s hands and gave it a gentle squeeze as she nodded her answer.